These colleges are making the world a better place through direct community support.

 2. University of Georgia

-The faculty, staff and students of University of Georgia have really stepped up to assist the community during the coronavirus crisis.
-For example, the School of Social Work is helping East Athens’s struggling communities access food; the free clinic is providing testing; the Business Development Center is assisting small businesses; and a range of departments are creating face shields.
+The faculty, staff, and students of the University of Georgia have really stepped up to assist the community during the coronavirus crisis.
+For example, the School of Social Work is helping East Athens’s struggling communities access food; the free clinic is providing testing; the Business Development Center is assisting small businesses, and a range of departments are creating face shields.
 Since 2005, the college’s Office of Service-Learning has enhanced students’ education through “quality academic service-learning experiences.”
-Times Higher Education considers University of Georgia as being between the 101st to 200th best college for global impact.
+Times Higher Education considers the University of Georgia as being between the 101st to 200th best colleges for global impact.
 Carnegie Foundation names it as a community engagement campus.
 Lastly, Engagement Scholarship Consortium lists it as a college with a notable engagement office.

 1. The Ohio State University